-49. E-books, in addition to being an alternative product form, provide
+50. E-books, in addition to being an alternative product form, provide value creation

-since they can be downloaded via the Internet immediately when and where e they are needed.
+since they can be downloaded via the Internet immediately when and where they are needed.

 A. product

 B. place

 C. promotion

 D. price

 E. primary

-Place refers to getting products to customers when and where they need/w what electronic downloading of e-books offers. ant them.
+Place refers to getting products to customers when and where they need/want them.
 This is

+what electronic downloading of e-books offers.

-ACSB: Analytical Thinking
+AACSB: Analytical Thinking

-Accessib ility: Keyboard Navigation Blooms: Understana
+Accessibility: Keyboard Navigation

+Blooms: Understand

 Difficulty: 2 Medium

-Learning Objective: 02-05 Outline the implementation of the marketing mix as a means to o increase customer value.
+Learning Objective: 02-05 Outline the implementation of the marketing mix as a means to increase customer value.

 Topic: The Four Ps

-50. In value-based marketing, the promotion element of the four Ps communication customers through a variety of media. ates the to
+51. In value-based marketing, the promotion element of the four Ps communicates the to

+customers through a variety of media.

 A. mission statement

 B. operational excellence strategy

 C. value proposition

 D. relative market value

 E. target market definition

-The value proposition is the unique value that a product or service provides to its customers
+The value proposition is the value of the firm's offering, as explained to the target market.

-and how it is better than and different from those of competitors.
-Promotion n is responsible for

-communicating this value proposition via a variety of media.
+Promotion is responsible for communicating this value proposition via a variety of media.

-$^{\prime\prime}$ ACSB: Analytical Thinking
+AACSB: Analytical Thinking

-ility: Keyboard Navigation
+Accessibility: Keyboard Navigation

-Blooms: Understand